odoo/documentation/accounting/receivables/customer_invoices/installment_plans.rst

 Configure your usual installment plans from the application :menuselection:`Accounting --> Configuration > Payment Terms`.

-A payment term may have one line (ex: 21 days) or several lines (10% within 3 days and the balance within 21 days).
+A payment term may have one line (eg: 21 days) or several lines (10% within 3 days and the balance within 21 days).
 If you create a payment term with several lines, make sure the latest one is the balance. (avoid doing 50% in 10 days and 50% in 21 days because, with the rounding, it